Yvonne

 I may ask you to complete a questionnaire before our first session.

-The first session will last up to an hour and a half, including a consultation and discussion of your questionnaire.
-Subsequent sessions last an hour.
+The first session lasts up to 90 minutes and includes a consultation and discussion of your questionnaire.
+Ongoing sessions each last one hour.

 Location & practicalities